 Who we are

-We are a Kenyan registered NGO with the mandate to deliver high quality educational interventions at primary and post primary level through partnerships with schools.
+We are a Kenyan registered NGO with the mandate to deliver high quality educational interventions at primary, post primary and community level through partnerships with schools.

 Our Core Values

 We respect all people’s rights, and we stress mutual respect for individuals.